-As you can see on the presentation, the key to success is listening to your existing and potential customers and iteration based on their feedback.
-Without this, customer development process simply can’t work.
+As you can see from the presentation, the key to success is listening to your existing and potential customers and iteration based on their feedback.
+Without this, the customer development process simply can’t work.

-In this article, I’ll show you how important feedback is on all stages of the customer development and how you can collect it.
+In this article, I’ll show you how important feedback is on all stages of customer development and how you can collect it.

-Survey you potential users
+Survey your potential users

 This might be the most difficult – you don’t know who will be using your product.
 You just assume – e.g. you think you’re building a product for sales reps from SaaS companies.
 So go out and talk to them.
 It’s now as easy as never before – join LinkedIn, Facebook or Slack groups.

 Talking to potential customers can show that they are not really your target group, they don’t need your solution or wouldn’t be willing to pay for it.
 Listen to feedback carefully, it can provide you with ideas for pivots or totally new business ideas.

 Survey actual customers

 And there’s a whole bunch of others who collect feedback for different purposes.
-Verifying your assumptions how and why people use your product will help you adjust to their needs and get new customers.
+Verifying your assumptions on how and why people use your product will help you adjust to their needs and get new customers.
 Example: you can find out that one certain feature is crucial for most of your users and you won’t find upgrades of different features so useful.

 Collecting feedback from customers is not difficult – you can call them, talk via live chat, run website surveys targeted at customers or use email surveys.
 The choice is up to you and partly depends on what you want to find out.
 If you want to ask your customers 50 detailed questions, then you should send surveys via email.